seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 - Docker plugins are not enabled by default because they are experimental
 - Docker plugins are not enabled by default because they are not production ready

+## Docker Desktop Enterprise

+- Docker Desktop Enterprise is a desktop client for Docker EE
+- Docker Desktop Enterprise is a desktop client for Docker EE Basic
+- Docker Desktop Enterprise is a desktop client for Docker EE Standard
+- Docker Desktop Enterprise is a desktop client for Docker EE Advanced

+- What is docer enterprise used for?
+    - Docker Desktop Enterprise is used for development
+    - Docker Desktop Enterprise is used for testing
+    - Docker Desktop Enterprise is used for demos
+    - Docker Desktop Enterprise is used for proof of concepts
+    - Docker Desktop Enterprise is used for production

+- Docker Desktop Enterprise is not free

+- Docker Desktop Enterprise provides a GUI for Docker EE

 # Kubernetes

 - Kubernetes is an open source container orchestration tool